nedbat/coveragepy/doc/config.rst

 The first value must be an actual file path on the machine where the reporting will happen, so that source code can be found.
-The other values can be file patterns to match against the paths of collected data.
+The other values can be file patterns to match against the paths of collected data, or they can be absolute or relative file paths on the current machine.

 See :ref:`cmd_combining` for more information.